all-birds birds

 Bird Feeders

 The more feeders and nest boxes you have the more birds you will have in your yard.
 You can get numerous styles of both in a wide price range.
+If you love watching birds here is a video of one of our favorites.

-The cheaper wood feeders held together with staples will fall apart.
+The cheaper wood feeders are held together with staples will fall apart.
 Squirrels also tend to eat these.
 Good quality feeders are held together with screws and are often made with kiln dried cedar or pine.

 It is a good idea to consider how easy a feeder is to fill or clean.